natalieh/wedding/_posts/2014-01-04-world-vision.md

 all over the world is more important to us than anything else.
 You can give online by visiting our <a href="../registries/">Giving Page</a>
 and there will be opportunities to give by cash or check at the reception.

-If you've already purchased a gift, we look foward to opening it joyously together as a married couple!
-If you haven't, please consider this alternative!
+If you wish to purchase a gift for us instead of donating, we look forward to opening it joyously together as a married couple!
+However, we want to make this donation option available to those who are interested.

+Thanks for partnering with us!